Recovering From Alcohol Addiction

 Fully residential .v.
 Quasi-residential

-Quasi residential treatment means a semi-supervised environment, where clients will occupy a sober living accommodation during daytime hours, then return home in the evening.
+Quasi residential addiction treatment means a semi-supervised environment, where clients will occupy a sober living accommodation during daytime hours, then return home in the evening.
 This approach often means costs are substantially lower.
-However, the standard of care, and long term outcomes, achieved by this approach are usually lower than a fully residential clinic setting.
+However, the standard of care, and long term outcomes, achieved by this approach are usually lower than a fully residential rehab centre setting.

 Alcohol Treatment At Abbeycare